Central African Republic

 0%

-Share of zero-duty imports from the Central African Republic.
+Share of zero-duty imports from the Central African Republic in 2024.
 Most imports are duty-free under normal EU tariffs.

 Preference utilisation and export diversification